-10 Ways Fashion is Good for Your Mental Health:
+10 Ways Fashion Can Be Good for Your Mental Health:

 We all have mental and behavioral health to tend to… Having a mental disorder isn’t a requirement for needing mental health help.
 Each of us have stresses to deal with, and we all know how it can feel to have our emotions get out of hand!
 Mental illness or not, it’s crucial to maintain mental wellbeing.